Exallotriote/MiniDayz/README.md

 # MiniDayz
 MiniDayz+ v1.2 PC fork with altered keybinds with some GUI and text changes.

+**REMINDER**: Press ESC in-game and switch the controls to WASD to use keyboard controls.

 <a href='https://exallotriote.github.io/MiniDayz/'>Play the game</a>

 If you want to play on a smaller window, put the following into your bookmarks.
 Change the height and width if you want to.